-- Use of excessive, physical or humiliating punishments - · Failure to act when you witness possible abuse or bullying - Being unaware of or breaching any British Dodgeball policy such as the Code of Conduct - Spending excessive amounts of time alone with young people away from others - Inviting or allowing young people into your home where they will be alone with you - Engaging in rough, physical or sexually provocative activity - Allowing or engage in any form of inappropriate touching - Allowing individuals to use inappropriate language unchallenged - Making sexually suggestive comments even in fun - Reducing a person to tears as a form of control - Allowing allegations made by a young person to go unchallenged, unrecorded or not acted upon - Doing things of a personal nature for young people that they can do for themselves - Failing to meet the basic needs of individuals such as not allowing them to hydrate or not adhering to risk assessments put in place for their safety.
+• Use of excessive, physical or humiliating punishments

+- Failure to act when you witness possible abuse or bullying - Unaccompanied or unobserved interactions with children (holding a private talk with a player outside the line of sight of others, communicating directly with a player by phone, sms or mms, communicating with a player via social media) it is recommended that parental inclusion is included in this process - Being unaware of or breaching any British Dodgeball policy such as the Code of Conduct - Spending excessive amounts of time alone with young people away from others - Inviting or allowing young people into your home where they will be alone with you - Engaging in rough, physical or sexually provocative activity - Allowing or engage in any form of inappropriate touching - Allowing individuals to use inappropriate language unchallenged - Making sexually suggestive comments even in fun - Reducing a person to tears as a form of control - Allowing allegations made by a young person to go unchallenged, unrecorded or not acted upon - Doing things of a personal nature for young people that they can do for themselves - Failing to meet the basic needs of individuals such as not allowing them to hydrate or not adhering to risk assessments put in place for their safety.

 N.B.
 We would usually recommend that personal care for very young or disabled children is not undertaken by coaches or other team staff.
 If a child is disabled to the extent that they need assistance with personal care, this should be carried out by their parent or carer.